KathiravanMuthaiah/Event-Driven-Logistics-Platform/docs/ApplicationRequriements.md

 ### 🔹 4️⃣ PostgreSQL Writer

+- Capture sensor-topic and call-off-topic data and post into data base for persistence. this is extended listener to capture all data in DB. not the main logic. ( This section is development completed for basic purpose)
 - This service subscribes to `unified-topic`.
 - It persists all events into a PostgreSQL database table (`logistics_events`) for traceability and reporting.